 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 123,933 horizontal wells in 11 US states, through September.
-Oklahoma & West Virginia are excluded as these states did not yet publish complete production data for Q3.
+These interactive presentations contain the latest oil & gas production data from 154,518 horizontal wells in 13 US states, through September.
+Ohio and West Virginia are included this time, as both recently reported Q3 production data.

 Production data is subject to revisions.